Most jobs have their common misconceptions, but there are few as misunderstood as social work. Here, we bust the biggest myths about the profession.

 7) I will be on my own in some tough situations

 In many situations social workers work jointly with colleagues or professionals from other agencies.
 Social workers work with the “team around the child” meaning everyone has responsibility.
-On the Frontline Leadership Development Programme you will work in a unit model within a local authority.
+On the Frontline Training Programme you will work in a unit model within a local authority.
 You will regularly hypothesise with the team members in your unit – three other trainee social workers - and discuss possible situations and actions to ensure you are making the best decision for the children and families.

 8) I will have to leave my feelings at home